psc-g/psc-g.github.io/content/posts/research/rl/tandem.md

 #### On-policy evaluation

-The strength of the last two experiments lies in the observation that, since active and passive networks have identical parameter values at the beginning of passive training, their divergence cannot be attributed to small initial differences getting amplified by training on an inadequate data distribution.
+The strength of the forked tandem experiments lies in the observation that, since active and passive networks have identical parameter values at the beginning of passive training, their divergence cannot be attributed to small initial differences getting amplified by training on an inadequate data distribution.
 With so many factors held fixed, the collapse of passive performance when trained on the very data distribution produced by its own initial policy begs the question whether off-policy Q-learning itself is to blame for this failure mode, e.g. via statistical over-estimation bias introduced by the max operator.
 Here we provide a negative answer, by performing on-policy evaluation with SARSA:

 {{< img src="/posts/research/rl/tandem/sarsa.png" width="90%" title="SARSA experiments" align="center" >}}

-And purely supervised regression on the Monte-Carlo returns.
+We also perform purely supervised regression on the Monte-Carlo returns.
 In the top row, we report active vs. passive control performance, and in the bottom row average absolute Monte-Carlo error.
-The Monte-Carlo error is minimized effectively by the passive training, while the control performance of the resulting
-$\epsilon$-greedy policy collapses completely.
+The Monte-Carlo error is minimized effectively by the passive training, while the control performance of the resulting $\epsilon$-greedy policy collapses completely.

 {{< img src="/posts/research/rl/tandem/monteCarlo.png" width="90%" title="Monte Carlo experiments" align="center" >}}